Coral Beauty Angelfish: Care, Size and Reef Safety

 Temperament & Tank Mates

-The Coral Beauty is considered semi-aggressive.
-Its aggression is typically directed towards other dwarf angelfish or fish with a similar body shape, size, and diet.
+Considered semi-aggressive, with aggression typically directed at other dwarf angelfish or fish with a similar body shape, size, and diet.

-• Good Tank Mates: Clownfish, Tangs, Gobies, Blennies, Wrasses, and other community fish that are not overly passive.
+- Good tank mates: Clownfish, Tangs, Gobies, Blennies, Wrasses, and other non-passive community fish.

-• Tank Mates to Avoid: Other Centropyge angelfish (unless in a very large system, 200+ gallons).
-It’s best to keep only one per tank.
-Do not house with large, predatory fish.
+- Avoid: other Centropyge angelfish (unless in a very large system, 200+ gallons) and large, predatory fish.

-To minimize aggression, it’s often best to add the Coral Beauty as one of the last fish to the aquarium.
+Adding the Coral Beauty as one of the last fish to the aquarium helps minimize aggression.

 Is the Coral Beauty Reef-Safe?